Bridge of Allan: History

 Major Alexander Henderson, the Laird of Westerton, drew up plans of how he wanted the village to be laid out in 1850, envisaging spacious streets with pleasure grounds in the woods.
 He also erected a fountain in Market Street.
 It was at this time that many handsome stone villas were built on wide thoroughfares, with practically every second house becoming a lodging house as Bridge of Allan became a renowned spa town, especially during the boom years of hydropathic establishments.
 Among the visitors was Robert Louis Stevenson who visited annually during his youth.

 In 1870, Bridge of Allan became an independent Police Burgh with its own Provost.
 In the same year Laurence and Edmund Pullar moved to Bridge of Allan to open the huge Keirfield Works on the south-west of the town.
 This huge factory served as a major satellite for his father, John Pullar's firm of J. Pullar & Son later known as "Pullars of Perth".
 The Bridge of Allan plant serviced all of central and southern Scotland, whilst Perth served the north.
 The Pullars also built extensive housing schemes from the 1880s onwards to house the growing workforce.
 The Pullars also bought Westerton House from Major Henderson to use as their home.

 The Museum Hall was built by the trustees of John Macfarlane of Coneyhill in 1887, originally as the Macfarlane Museum and Art Gallery.
 In its use as a concert venue it once played host to the Beatles in 1963 but was subsequently allowed to fall into disuse and considerable disrepair.
 It has now been redeveloped for residential use.

 By 1900, the town had four churches: the parish church still linked to the Church of Scotland; two United Free Churches, Chalmers Church and Trinity Church; and St Saviour's, Scottish Episcopal Church.
-The town is currently served by Bridge of Allan Parish Church, Church of Scotland, and St Saviour's.
+The town is currently served by Bridge of Allan Parish Church, Church of Scotland, and St Saviour's Scottish Episcopal Church.

 Pullar Memorial Park was created in 1923 to house the Bridge of Allan War Memorial to those lost in the First World War.
 It was erected by the industrialist Edmund Pullar son of John Pullar, creators of Pullars of Perth.